jwlodek/py_cui/docs/DocstringGenerated/PyCui.md

  Parameter  | Type  | Doc
 -----|----------|-----
- title  |  str | Message title
- fields  |  List[str] | Names of each individual field
- passwd_fields  |  List[str] | Field names that should have characters hidden
- required  |  List[str] | Fields that are required before submission callback=None  |  Function | If not none, fired after loading is completed.
-Must be a no-arg function
+ popup_type  |  str | Type of filedialog popup - either openfile, opendir, or saveas initial_dir  |  os.PathLike | Path to directory in which to open the file dialog, default "." callback=None  |  Callable | If not none, fired after loading is completed.
+Must be a no-arg function, default=None ascii_icons  |  bool | Compatibility option - use ascii icons instead of unicode file/folder icons, default True limit_extensions  |  List[str] | Only show files with extensions in this list if not empty.
+Default, []